7 Whole30 Snacks to Keep in Your Office Drawer

 Here are seven snacks to stash in your top drawer to keep you feeling sated in your new sugarless, grain-free world.

-- Seasnax Seaweed Snax: The best thing about these is how much snacking you get out of a single packet.
+- Seasnax Seaweed Snax, $13 for four, 2.16-ounce packs: The best thing about these is how much snacking you get out of a single packet.
 So much snacking!
 Truly, you can drag a pack of these out for hours (an hour?), and they are surprisingly irresistible, in an oceanic sort of way.
-Plus, they come in a whole bunch of flavors — wasabi, chipotle, toasty onion — and for once, they're all Whole30-approved.
+Plus, they come in a whole bunch of flavors — wasabi, chipotle, toasty onion — and for once, they’re all Whole30-approved.

-- Santa Cruz Organic Apple Sauce Cups: Per Whole30 guidelines, it would probably be better to skip the sauce and eat a whole apple instead.
-But apple season is over, and I have found my Honeycrisps getting mealier by the day, and unsweetened applesauce is immensely snackable, and sometimes, we must work with what we've got.
+- Santa Cruz Organic Apple Sauce Cups, $14 for 24, four-ounce cups: Per Whole30 guidelines, it would probably be better to skip the sauce and eat a whole apple instead.
+But apple season doesn’t last forever and you may find your Honeycrisps getting mealier by the day.
+Unsweetened applesauce is immensely snackable, and sometimes, we must work with what we’ve got.

-- Larabars: These are one of the very, very few snack bars that are actually Whole30-compliant — at least, sometimes.
+- Cherry Pie Larabars, $16 for 16: Larabars are one of the very, very few snack bars that are actually Whole30-compliant — at least, sometimes.
 Not all Larabars make the cut, thanks to renegade ingredients like chocolate chips and peanut butter.
-But a whole lot of Larabars are on-plan, from cherry pie to chocolate coconut chew.
+But a whole lot of Larabars are on-plan — including the fan-favorite cherry pie option.
 (Life Health HQ has a nice Larabar guide; also, read your labels.)

-- Nuts: Look, if they're good enough for the leader of the free world, they're good enough for us.
-A handful of almonds/pistachios/brazil nuts/pecans is satisfying, mess-free, non-spoiling, and non-refrigerated.
-If there is a caveat, it is that it is easy to eat more nuts than you meant to eat, so while you don't have to count out your seven individual almonds Obama-style, you generally want to stay reasonably conscious of what you're eating.
+- Nuts: A handful of almonds/pistachios/brazil nuts/pecans is satisfying, mess-free, non-spoiling, and non-refrigerated.
+If there is a caveat, it is that it is easy to eat more nuts than you meant to eat, so while you don’t have to count out your seven individual almonds Obama-style, you generally want to stay reasonably conscious of what you’re eating.
 Also, no peanuts, which, as we have all been told a million times by now, are actually legumes.
 Sorry.

-- Justin's Classic Almond Butter Squeeze Packs: Speaking of nuts, if you're interested in upping the creaminess factor, individual packs of nut butters are nice to have on hand for reasonably indulgent afternoon pick-me-ups or adding to basic fruits.
+- Justin’s Classic Almond Butter Squeeze Packs, $12 for 10, 1.15-ounce packs: Speaking of nuts, if you’re interested in upping the creaminess factor, individual packs of nut butters are nice to have on hand for reasonably indulgent afternoon pick-me-ups or adding to basic fruits.

-- Brooklyn Biltong: If you crossed prosciutto with beef jerky, you'd get biltong.
+- Brooklyn Biltong, $9 for two ounces at Barefoot Provisions: If you crossed prosciutto with beef jerky, you’d get biltong.
 This stuff is made from dried, grass-fed beef sliced ultra thin and seasoned without sugar.
-That's the key here — while dried meats should be great Whole30 snack options (and they are, in theory!), it's hard to find brands that don't use sugar.
+That’s the key here — while dried meats should be great Whole30 snack options (and they are, in theory!), it’s hard to find brands that don’t use sugar.
 This is one.
 (Epic is another; Chomps is a third.)

-- Oloves: These packs of olives are more than just a clever name (although they do have a clever name!).
-They're also flavorful and satisfying and adorable.
+- Oloves, $34 for 30, 1.1-ounce pouches: These packs of olives are more than just a clever name (although they do have a clever name!).
+They’re also flavorful and satisfying and adorable.